By Deb Bixler

 There are a few things you can do to create voicemail scripts that work.

-Having prepared scripts at your disposal when making calls will increase your chances for success.
+Having prepared scripts at your disposal when making calls will increase your confidence and chances for success.
 Knowing what to say, and what not to say, in those prepared scripts will also boost your chances for callbacks.

 1. Know The Reason For Your Call.